News & events

 If your circumstances fall under the ‘Red’ category of the new evaluation system, you should look to arrange an appointment with your farrier at a time when it will be most convenient for both parties.
 It’s also vital that you advise your farrier if you have recently been ill, or if you have been in contact with anyone who is or has been ill.

 In present circumstances, all horse owners are advised not to be in attendance at any appointment, whether farriery, veterinary, or otherwise.
 Instead, you should tie your horse up and ensure it is secured, before moving away to a safe distance to allow the farrier or veterinarian to work.

 An update on our services in light of the COVID-19 pandemic

 Following the outbreak of COVID-19 and the cancellation and/or postponement of many equestrian events throughout the calendar, we have been asked by a number of private clients whether or not we are still able to carry out works to the arenas they have at home, as many horses will be grounded and being kept in work on clients’ private yards, until restrictions are lifted.

 As the work we do is quite solitary and allows for our ground workers to keep social distance from clients, and even from one another within their own teams, we would like to assure our customers that we will still be able to carry out any required works and installations at this present time.

-For more advice and guidance on how best to protect the welfare of your horse during the COVID-19 outbreak, please click here, or contact the team on 01282 834970 if you have any queries.
+For more lockdown hoof care guidance and advice on how best to protect the welfare of your horse during the COVID-19 outbreak, please click here, or contact the team on 01282 834970 if you have any queries.